TheOdinProject/curriculum/new_course/1_programming_fundementals/problem_solving.md

 ### Introduction
 In the previous lessons in this section you learnt about the essential basic programming concepts.
 In this final basics lesson we will cover *problem solving*, the most important skill a developer needs.

-Problem solving with code, is the main thing a developer does, it can be anything from solving small simple exercises right up to building sprawling software platforms like google or facebook.
+Problem solving, is the core thing software developers do, the programming languages and tools they use are secondary to this fundamental skill.

+V. Anton Paul defines problem solving in programming as:
+> Problem solving is writing an original program that performs a particular set of tasks and meets all stated constraints. - Think Like a Programmer

+The set of tasks can range from solving small coding exercises all the way up to building a social network site like Facebook or a search engine like Google.
+Each problem has its own set of constraints, for example high performance and scalability may not matter too much in a coding exercise but it will be vital in apps like Google that need to service billions of search queries each day.

-New programmers often find this the hardest skill to acquire, it's not uncommon for budding programs to breeze through learning syntax and programming concepts.
+New programmers often find problem solving the hardest skill to build, it's not uncommon for budding programers to breeze through learning syntax and programming concepts.
 Yet when trying to code something on their own they find themselves staring blankly at their text editor not knowing where to start.

 The best way to improve your problem solving ability is by building experience by making lots and lots of programs.
 The more practice you have the better you'll be prepared to solve real world problems.